find your perfect postgrad program

-The rules on international students working in the UK tend to vary on a case-by-case basis, so the best thing to do is to ask the relevant authorities.
+The rules on international students working in the UK tend to vary on a case-by-case basis, so the best thing to do is to ask the relevant authorities and check the terms of your student visa.
 As a rule of thumb however, most postgraduate students studying for longer than six months in the UK have permission to work on a part-time basis.
 This usually means you cannot work for more than 20 hours a week during term-time.
 There are also some other caveats: you cannot be self-employed and you cannot work as a sportsperson, sports coach or entertainer.

 If you are working in the UK, you are subject to British laws on working and tax.
 It is therefore important you before you start work you gain a National Insurance number and also work out your tax status.
 It can take up to six weeks to get a National Insurance number, so apply for one as soon as possible.

 If you are from the EU, then under EU freedom of labour laws you are usually allowed to work in the UK without needing any kind of express permission.
 If in doubt, contact the relevant authorities.